arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/02.anomaly-detection-application-note/content.md

 In the code snippet shown above:

-- CSV format with four decimal places provides precision for machine learning training
+- CSV format with four decimal places gives us the precision needed for machine learning training
-- Single-line output per sample enables easy integration with Edge Impulse data forwarder
+- Single-line output per sample makes it easy to integrate with the Edge Impulse data forwarder
-- Comma separation follows standard CSV conventions for data processing
+- Comma separation follows standard CSV conventions that most data processing tools expect

-After uploading the example sketch to the Arduino Nano R4, you should see the following output in the Arduino IDE's Serial Monitor when data collection is active:
+After uploading the example sketch to the Nano R4 board, you should see the following output in the Arduino IDE's Serial Monitor when data collection is active:

 ![Example sketch output showing vibration data collection](assets/data-collection-output.png)